 A recent discovery of a complete fourth metatarsal of A. afarensis at Hadar shows the deep, flat base and tarsal facets that "imply that its midfoot had no ape-like midtarsal break.
 These features show that the A. afarensis foot was functionally like that of modern humans."
 (Carol Ward, William H. Kimbel, Donald C. Johanson, Feb.
 2011) Read the report here.

-Additionally, A. afarensis apparently used polished bone tools, shared food (which apes don’t do) and used fire.
+Additionally, A. afarensis apparently used polished bone tools, had communal meals, and controlled fire.
 Some of the earliest evidence of controlled use of fire by humans was found at Swartkrans in South Africa.
 Other sites that indicate fire use include Chesowanja near Lake Baringo, Koobi Fora and Olorgesailie in Kenya.